-- You will need to rent a car, and a lot of travel time is required to take full advantage of what the island has to offer.
+- You will need to rent a car, and a lot of travel time is required to take full advantage of what the island offers.

-- There are only a handful of beaches on Hawaii island because of the volcanic rock.
+- There are only a handful of beaches in Hawaii island because of the volcanic rock.

-Tip: Fly into one of the major airports at either Hilo (ITO) or Kailua-Kona (KOA) and then fly out from the other.
-You may ensure a rental car fee for turning in your car at a different location, but it is worth it to cut down on driving time.
+Tip: Fly into one of the major airports at Hilo (ITO) or Kailua-Kona (KOA) and then fly out from the other.
+You may ensure a rental car fee for turning in your car at a different location, but it is worth cutting down on driving time.

 Best Beaches in Hawai’i Island for Families

-- Kauna’oa (Mauna Kea) Beach: Sitting directly in front of the Mauna Beach hotel is one of the prettiest white sand beaches in Hawaii.
+- Kauna’oa (Mauna Kea) Beach: Sitting directly in front of the Mauna Beach hotel is one of Hawaii’s prettiest white sand beaches.
 A favorite among families, Kauna’oa beach, has changing facilities, calm waters, and soft white sand sloping gently into the water.
 In the summer, the water conditions are perfect for snorkeling with two small coral reefs on either side of the beach.

 - Hapuna Beach: Hapuna white sand beach is the perfect beach for families with children of all ages visiting the Big Island.
 There is a lifeguard on duty year-round, a shaded picnic pavilion, and public facilities.
-This beach can get quite a crowd during the summer months, so make sure you arrive early.
+This beach can get quite crowded during the summer months, so ensure you arrive early.